Building Your Brand

 Alignment for Success

-IMC refers not only to integrating multiple media channels into your marketing strategy, but also to integrating the various parties who are creating and sharing brand messages across this multitude of channels.
-Unifying and aligning the thinking and output of internal departments (such as PR, sales, and customer service) as well as external partners (for example, agencies) is critical to maximizing IMC results.
+IMC requires ICP; that is, Integrated Marketing Communications requires Integrated Communications Partners/Agencies.
+It is NOT only about integrating multiple marketing and media platforms into your marketing strategy.
+Importantly, it is also about integrating the various teams who are creating and sharing brand messages across this multitude of platforms and channels.
+Unifying and aligning the thinking and output of internal departments (such as promotions, sales, and customer service) as well as external partners (for example, agencies and digital companies) is critical to maximizing IMC results.

-- Why alignment of both internal and external resources is critical to IMC success
+- Aligning both internal and external priorities, which is critical to IMC success

-- Best practices for selecting and working with advertising agencies in the modern marketing environment
+- Best practices for selecting and working with advertising agencies to drive positive engagement and collaborative behaviors

 - Ways to ensure that partnerships remain healthy, productive, and strong

-For an overview of our Mini-MBA: Integrated Marketing Communications (IMC) program plus program benefits and outcomes, please click here.
+For an overview of our Mini-MBA: Brand Development & Marketing Communications program plus program benefits and outcomes, please click here.